Ann Toney P.C. Denver DUI Attorney

 If your license was not surrendered at the time of the arrest it must be surrendered to DMV to receive a Temporary Driving Permit allowing you to drive until your hearing which should be within 60 days from the date you requested it.

-The most important decision you’ll make for your DUI case is which lawyer will defend you in court.
+The most important decision you’ll make for your DUI case is which DUI attorney in Denver will defend you in court.
 DUI cases involve a lot of science.
 In fact, the test reports that are normally the main piece of evidence are supposed to follow specific scientific procedures.
 Knowing the science behind them better than the scientists and the police and the DA is the only way an attorney can challenge those results.
 Look at how much training the attorney has in DUI/DUID specific courses.
 Is the attorney a plea attorney or a trial attorney?
 Do your research like you would any other important decision in your life.

 Take your time to and meet with a few lawyers before you make your decision.
 Make sure to ask them about their credentials in forensic science before making a final choice.
 Most reputable attorneys will provide a no cost initial consultation to evaluate your situation.
-Not every DUI and DUID case is the same, make sure your honest and truthful with you attorney.
+Not every DUI and DUID case is the same, make sure your honest and truthful with your attorney.
 Most of make sure you are comfortable with your attorney and feel they will make recommendation based on your best interest.